J. Kandiah, Chairperson

 Internship (3-6)Prof Exp (3-6)

-For architecture majors, CAP 162 will substitute for ITDPT 154 and ARCH 201 will substitute for FCSID 222.
-Students electing FCSID 325 should complete AHS 100 for University Core Curriculum and to satisfy the prerequisite.
+For architecture majors, ARCH 201 will substitute for FCSID 222.
+Students electing FCSID 225 should complete FCSID 210 to satisfy the prerequisite.
 Open only by permission.
 Students completing this minor must receive C or better grades in all program-required courses.
+Students receiving a grade lower than C are required to retake the course.

 A student must have an overall grade-point average of 2.25 to declare the residential property management minor.
 A minor grade-point average of 2.5 must be maintained to complete the residential property management minor.
 A grade of C or better must be achieved in FCSPM 275 to sit for the National Apartment Leasing Professional (NALP) exam.